SoilTSSM/CDT/README.md

-# CDT
+# Climate Data Tools
-Climate data tools (CDT) is a tool for data quality control, homogenization and merging station data with satellite and others proxies.
+Climate Data Tools (CDT) is a  set of tools for meteorological data quality control, homogenization and merging station data with satellite and others proxies.